An overview of meniscus tears: Causes, symptoms, diagnosis, and treatment options

 What do the ligaments in the knee do?

-The anterior and posterior cruciate ligaments (ACL and PCL) in the core of the knee joint stop it from over-bending and over-straightening.
+The anterior and posterior cruciate ligaments (ACL and PCL), located in the middle of the knee joint, stop it from over-bending and over-straightening.

-Sometimes, a meniscal tear is felt as a sharp twinge of pain inside the knee, which then subsides and disappears, and you only start noticing pain again a few days later.
+Sometimes, a meniscus tear is felt as a sharp twinge of pain inside the knee, which then subsides and disappears, and you only start noticing pain again a few days later.

-Other times, the pain is felt immediately and the symptoms continue to build up over a shorter period of time.
+Other times, the pain is felt immediately, and the symptoms increase over a few hours.
 Common symptoms are: